pgRouting/workshop/docs/source/chapters/installation.rst

 .. rubric:: Linux distributions:

 Add the following line to your /etc/apt/sources.list.
-According to your distribution, replace '<mydist>' with 'artful', 'zesty', 'yakkety', 'xenial', 'trusty', 'stretch', 'jessie', or 'wheezy'
+According to your distribution, replace '<mydist>' with your distribution name.

 ::